Best Restaurants in Boston

-At this Somerville mainstay, it’s $46 for three courses from the full menu all night, every night.
-But even though the restaurant’s nouveau classics are priced for a weeknight, they’re special enough for an occasion, especially when coupled with the attentive servers (folding a napkin here, suggesting a lovely Barbera there).
+Nouveau classics at this Somerville mainstay are priced for a weeknight, but they’re special enough for an occasion, especially when coupled with the attentive servers (folding a napkin here, suggesting a lovely Barbera there).
 For the Tuesday night when you just need a drink, one of the city’s most undersung bars can cure what ails you with a gimlet or a “Montenegroni” (Citadelle Reserve gin, Campari, Amaro Montenegro).

 118 Beacon St., Somerville, 617-576-7700, bergamotrestaurant.com.